MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsourcelocation_velocity.md

 # Windows.UI.Input.Spatial.SpatialInteractionSourceLocation.Velocity

 ## -description
-Gets the velocity of a hand or controller.
+Gets the velocity of a hand or spatial controller.

 ## -property-value
 The velocity.